code0wl/inherito/README.md

 	Animal // And Followed by animal properties (ex blood, heart, etc.)
 	Animal.k9.dog // And Followed by dog properties (bark, bite, age, etc.)

 My proposed solution is inherit or mixin the functions or static props you need.
 This keeps your objects clean and as reusable as possible.
+And as a complete extra benefit: You shall be more semantically correct.
+Allow me to illustrate (use your imagination :D)

 	let robotDog = dog.create({
 		inherit: [bite, bark],
 		material: metal
 	});

+	Is it a dog? true
+	Is it a robot? true

 ###How to use
-This script has no depencies except for running it in atleast an ES5 capable environment.
+This tool has no depencies except for running it in atleast an ES5 capable environment.
 Can be used for Node or Window environment if using the render feature or not.
 You may use es15 becuase of babel integration.
 A more fleshed out documentaiton will follow as I keep building up features.
 For now check the example files.

 Ensure that you have gulp-cli installed globally by